|Nutrition Facts (per serving)|

 Transfer half of the corn kernels and pulp to a blender or food processor and pulse just until smooth.

-In a large saucepan, place the remaining whole corn kernels and the blended or processed corn.
+In a large saucepan, combine the remaining whole corn kernels and the blended or processed corn.
 Add in the soymilk.
 Bring it to a slow simmer and allow to heat for about 8 to 10 minutes.
-Then stir in the salt and the sugar.
+Stir in the salt and the sugar.

 In a separate small skillet, melt the vegan margarine over low heat, then add the flour, stirring to form a thick paste (called a roux).

 Once the paste forms, transfer the margarine and flour roux to the corn mixture and heat just until thickened, about 3 to 4 minutes, stirring frequently.
 You may need to turn the heat up to medium-high during those last 3 to 4 minutes in order to get the creamed corn to thicken.

 If you are using, sprinkle your homemade creamed corn with a touch of cayenne, chili powder, or red pepper flakes, and maybe a little extra salt and sugar, to taste.